Constructing Weighted Trailing Hoses for Submersed Aquatic Herbicide Applications

 Summary

-It is likely that the engineers among the aquatic applicators will find ways to improve on this design.
+It is likely that the engineers among our aquatic applicators will find ways to improve on this design.
 However, there are a few cautions to keep in mind when using weighted trailing hoses to apply herbicides.
-First, don't drag the hoses when the boat is travelling quickly and on a plane.
-Second, go slowly to keep the hoses on the bottom of the pond.
+First, don't drag the hoses when the boat is travelling quickly and on plane.
+Second, travel slowly to keep the hoses on the bottom of the pond.
 Finally, avoid tight corners or the long hoses will collect lots of weeds.
-A good way to reduce the chance of this happening is to pull on the hoses every couple of minutes to shake loose any clinging weeds.
+A good way to reduce the chance of this happening is to pull on the hoses every few minutes to shake loose and release any clinging weeds.
 Experience is the best guide when working with weighted hoses.
 Once you become familiar with this system, you'll appreciate how effective it is.